o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 We can differentiate to groups of people interested in benchmarks:

-- Developers working in the crypto stack, mostly our crypto team, where the main interest is to avoid regressions or make performance improvements.
+- Developers working in the crypto stack, mostly our crypto team, where the main interests are to avoid regressions and make performance improvements.
-- People working outside of it, mostly users of our libraries, but could also include decision makers comparing other options or our marketing team, here the interest is more about more general metrics that can be compared with the competition or used to learn how to most efficiently use our technology.
+- People not directly working on the crypto stack, mostly users of our libraries.
+This group could also include decision makers comparing other options or our own marketing team.
+The focus here is about more general metrics that can be compared with the competition or used to learn how to most efficiently use our technology.

-Must be mentioned that some overlap should be expected, some benchmarks may be useful for anyone while other just to some.
+Note that some overlap is expected.
+Some benchmarks will be useful to everyone while others just to some.

 ### Metrics

-There are two main metrics, performance and memory, and a smaller one hardware utilization.
+Three metrics are considered: performance, memory, and hardware utilization.
+The main metrics are performance and memory.
+The hardware utilization metric has a more limited scope.

 #### Performance

-Basically execution time, this may be the hardest to measure, because the environment can have a considerable effect over the results, some high quality machine would be required, ideally a fully dedicated one to minimize noise, there is a way of measuring that overcomes noise problems that will be mentioned.
+Performance basically amounts to execution time.
+Nonetheless, this may be the hardest to measure, because the environment can have a considerable effect over the results.
+Some high quality machine would be required, ideally a fully dedicated one to minimize noise.
+Further in this document, we mention a way of measuring that overcomes noise problem.
-It can be subdivided it 2 other metrics or alternative approaches:
+It can be subdivided into 2 other metrics or alternative approaches:

+: Execution time
-- Execution time: The most simple, run the program in question several times and take the average, it may become quite expensive if the program measured takes some time because that time will be multiplied by the number of samples, in those cases it can be made faster sacrificing precision.
-This benchmark is one of the most interesting for external users, and one of the main comparison point for evaluating the competition.
-It can also serve for internal developer as a regression test or to verify performance improvements.
+The simplest approach.
+It runs the program several times and returns the overall average execution time.
+This benchmark might become slow in cases where the program takes too much time to run.
+In such scenarios, this benchmark can be made faster by reducing the number of samples (i.e., worst precision) it uses.
+This is one of the most interesting metrics for external users and a key datapoint to compare how our proof-system fares against competitors.
+The execution time metric can also help our engineering teams as a metric to identify regressions or to verify performance improvements.

+: CPU instructions
-- CPU instructions: This method instead of recording execution time counts the number of cpu instructions used, not very useful for external developer given that it doesn't translate directly to time.
-It is mostly useful to internal developer as an alternative to execution time, it is faster given that you only have to run it once to collect the information and can be run on cheap machines without significative noise given that execution time doesn't affect the number of instructions.
-Additionally the tools used to measure it also collect some other metrics that can be useful to aide optimization like cache misses and branch mispredictions.
+Instead of recording execution time, this method counts the number of cpu instructions used in a program execution, not very useful for external developer given that it doesn't translate directly to time.
+It is mostly useful to our engineering teams as an alternative to execution time, it is faster given that you only have to run it once to collect the information, and can be run on cheap machines without significative noise given that execution time doesn't affect the number of instructions.
+Additionally, the tools used to measure it also collect some other metrics that can be useful to aide optimization like cache misses and branch mispredictions.

 #### Memory

-Memory usage is another interesting metric, there are different ways of measuring memory but the most useful for us is peak memory, peak memory will many times define if something can even be used in a particular environment.
+Memory usage is another interesting metric.
+There are different ways of measuring memory but the most useful for us is peak memory, as this will tell whether something can even be used in a particular environment.
 It can also help finding errors related to unusual memory usage.
-It is easier to measure, as long as there is enough memory, noise shouldn't affect the results.
+Memory usage is easier to measure, as it does not appear to depend as much on the noise of the environment as long as there is enough memory.

 #### Hardware utilization